Pruning Shrubs: Seasonal Tips and Plant-Specific Advice

 Fall (September-November):

-• Lightly prune spring-flowering shrubs to shape (if needed)
+- Lightly prune spring-flowering shrubs to shape (only if necessary, you may sacrifice spring blooms)

 Winter (December-February):